Promotion of Sustainability Management

 • Securing labor capacity by increasing the retention rate for female employees

-Promotion of the employment of persons with disabilities Domestic Employment rate of persons with disabilities 2.67% or more Promotion of full employment Avoidance of financial losses in conjunction with failing to satisfy the statutory standard for the employment ratio of persons with disabilities
+Promotion of the employment of persons with disabilities Domestic Employment rate of persons with disabilities (average over the fiscal year) 2.7% or more Promotion of full employment Avoidance of financial losses in conjunction with failing to satisfy the statutory standard for the employment ratio of persons with disabilities

 Human resources development Promotion of human resource development programs Domestic

-1. Achievement ratio of training plan for development of autonomous-minded human resources
+1. Achievement rate of training plan for development of autonomous-minded human resources

-2. Achievement ratio of next-generation manager education plan
+2. Achievement rate of next-generation manager education plan

 100% Promotion of skill development for young people